cyborg-ai-ch/CvT-tf/README.md

  - learning_rate_schedule
    > The learning rate schedule (e. g. a cosine decay)

-Note That the training can be stopped at any time by Focusing on the plot and holding the key 'q'.
+Note that the training can be stopped at any time by focusing on the plot and holding the key 'q'.

 Pressing 'h' or 'r' while focusing on the plot will resize it to fit the Data.